kjepo/ludvig/README.md

 # ludvig
-ludvig is a PHP-based tool for creating JPEG/PNG composites with text and images
+ludvig is a PHP-based tool for creating JPEG/PNG composites with text and images.

 ludvig is a PHP script and is invoked like this:
 ```